 Developing access norms for Latin America region.

-Go to Accesibilidad (in Spanish)
+Go to Accesibilidad (in Spanish).

 Wheelchair Access Penang (Malaysia, in English)

-Illustrated posts by K.A.
+Helpful and well-illustrated posts by K.A.
 Tan

 Materials on accessible transportation are often available at these sites or their links.